Jarren Duran Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.2 K/9, the sixth-best in the league.

-- The Mariners' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Mariners have a 3.82 team ERA that ranks fifth across all league pitching staffs.

-- The Mariners surrender the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- The Mariners allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- Kirby will try to earn his 10th victory when he gets the start for the Mariners, his 21st of the season.
-He is 9-8 with a 3.49 ERA and 112 strikeouts through 123 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the Minnesota Twins, when the right-hander tossed four innings, surrendering five earned runs while giving up seven hits.
+- His last appearance was on Wednesday against the Minnesota Twins, when the right-hander went 5 2/3 innings, surrendering six earned runs while giving up eight hits.

+- In 14 games this season, the 24-year-old has put up an ERA of 3.96, with 8.5 strikeouts per nine innings.
+Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.